OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Every component in the OpenMDAO framework is an object that conforms to a specific interface.
-At present, the easiest way to match this interface is to inherit from the built-in Component class, and then override the *execute()* function to give the component some kind of run behavior.
+At present, the easiest way to match this interface is to inherit from the built-in Component class and then override the *execute()* function to give the component some kind of run behavior.
 Likewise, the *__init__()* function can also be overridden to prescribe the component's behavior when it is instantiated.
-This is mostly useful for defining any internal private variables that need to be saved between runs, but aren't needed by other components in the framework.
+This is mostly useful for defining any internal private variables that need to be saved between runs but aren't needed by other components in the framework.

-One important note: at present, a component has to be derived from Component to run in OpenMDAO.
-However, there has been some discussion recently about changing the implementation to remove this requirement.
-In such a case, a component would merely need to conform to the specified interface.
-There are quite a few other functions in the Component API that haven't been mentioned here, but some effort to tighten this interface would also be needed as part of this.

 A simple component that implements an equation with two inputs is shown below: